chalda/DiscordBot/README.md

 7) Navigate to wherever you extracted the project with cd. "cd C:\Users\Alex\Downloads\DiscordBot\"

+8) Download requirements with "npm install"

-8) Run the bot with "node discord_bot.js"
+9) Run the bot with "node discord_bot.js"